-a. shall include the Message Type field set to '2' (Floor Taken); and
+a. shall include the Message Type field set to '2' (Floor Taken);

-b. shall include the Source field set to '0' (the floor participant is the source);
+b. shall include the Source field set to '0' (the floor participant is the source); and

+c. if the controlling function is in an interconnected system, shall include the User ID field;

 3. if the Floor Indicator field is included and the I-bit is set to '1' (multi-talker), shall provide a notification to the user indicating the type of call and may provide a list of current talkers;